QuantumRaven/digital-ocean-terraform-triple-droplet/readme.md

 # Purpose of repo
-Learn the basics of Terraform
+Learn the basics of Terraform with Digital Ocean